Open-Earth-Foundation/cc-poc-template/replit.md

 - Review existing hooks in `client/src/modules/city-information/hooks/` for integration patterns
 - Use type definitions in `city-info.ts` for frontend development
 - Follow authentication patterns established in existing routes

+**💡 When in doubt**: Always refer to the official [CityCatalyst Documentation](https://citycatalyst.openearth.dev/docs/) for the latest API specifications, authentication requirements, and best practices.